 From an underwriter’s point of view, the use of sustainable materials is likely to introduce additional risk factors.
 For example, some sustainable materials are more flammable than traditional materials or don’t have the same longevity.
 The repair risks associated with buildings constructed using sustainable materials can also be significant, and are likely to prove costly to resolve.
 This is a particular concern when the expectation is that more sustainable materials may be less durable than the traditional alternatives.

 Changing a building’s energy source also changes its risk profile.
 The UK Climate Change Committee estimates that around 34% of carbon-emission reductions in the property sector result from energy-efficiency measures - and an increasing proportion of this contribution stems from low-carbon heating.
 The UK Climate Change Committee has recommended phasing out highcarbon fossil-fuel and gas-powered boilers in new homes, commercial and public buildings from 2025.
-Doing this without properly understanding and managing its impact on construction risks could create significant challenges, and indeed costs, for insurers and their clients.
+Doing this without properly understanding and managing its impact on construction risks could create significant challenges, and indeed costs, for insurers

 This effect led to a big surge in insurance costs following the Grenfell fire.
 Alarm on the part of insurers saw many increase their premiums and/or exclude materials like cladding from their professional indemnity policies.
 Gaps in cover around green building materials or techniques could deter investment in innovation.
 Insurers need to strike a balance by providing insurance products that reflect changing risk profiles – at premium rates that remain affordable for building owners and the construction industry.